guileen/guileen.github.com/_posts/2015-09-28-scheme-base-object-notation-language.md

 We have primitive types: String, Number, Boolean, Date, Null.
 And combind types: Array, Object.

-In real world, a class of object always have same fields, it's kind of waste.
+In real world, a class of object always have same fields, JSON is kind of waste.

 For example, we have JSON of books